allanlundhansen/chat-ontology-builder-backend/docs/product-requirements/Phase 1/01-Kantian-Category-Structure-KG.md

 ### 6.1 Performance

 - Implement appropriate indices for efficient retrieval of concepts by category
+- Create indices for Quality and Modality properties to optimize queries
 - Optimize graph structure for traversal of categorical relationships
 - Consider partitioning strategies for scaling as the knowledge base grows
 - Implement caching mechanisms for frequently accessed categorical structures